AdobeDocs/analytics-platform.en/help/content-analytics/report/report.md

 >[!AVAILABILITY]
 >
->The functionality for bar and scatter visualizations described in this section is in the Limited Testing phase of release and might not be available yet in your environment.
-This note will be removed when the functionality is generally available.
+>Bar and scatter visualizations described in this section are in Limited Testing and might be unavailable in your environment.
+This note is removed when the functionality is generally available.
 For information about the Customer Journey Analytics release process, see [Customer Journey Analytics feature releases](/help/release-notes/releases.md).
 >

 You can open a preview popup window.
 To do so: